 - Terrance Cardinal Cook Dental clinic—sedate special needs patients for procedures, float to medicine clinic

 - Southampton Hospital—Telemetry, Medical/Surgical, float to Pediatrics, ER, ICU.

 In addition to charge nurse and preceptor roles, served as a nurse consultant to Southampton Hospital in 2009.
 Worked with the Director of Nursing to create and implement a nurse retention plan for summer staffing.
 In 2010, began VIP private duty nursing in Manhattan with privileges at the Hospital for Special Surgery, Mt.
 Sinai, Lennox Hill, and NYU.
-Also provided in-home hospice care in conjunction with the Visiting Nurse Service of New York.
-Per diem positions in Manhattan included VNSNY CHOICE Select Health clinical evaluation manager of Medicaid services and confinements using Milliman Care Guidelines for members with HIV, Northside Center for Child Development school nurse, Columbia Medical Center Immunization clinic, home infusions, end-of-life care, in-suite plastic surgery recovery, home plastic surgery recovery.
+Per diem positions in Manhattan included VNSNY CHOICE Select Health clinical evaluation manager of Medicaid services and confinements using Milliman Care Guidelines for members with HIV, Northside Center for Child Development school nurse, Columbia Medical Center Immunization clinic, home infusions, end-of-life care, and plastic surgery recovery.